 The Society has a commitment to fair remuneration practices.

-The Directors would like to record their appreciation of the loyalty and commitment of management and the wider staff team.
+The Directors would like to record their appreciation of the loyalty and commitment of management and all colleagues.
 Their support and contribution in a challenging environment is the backbone of the continuing success of the Society.

 Going concern